jagprog5/dev-guide/README.md

 expectations before implementation.

-Generally, functional requirements should flow down the hierarchy and design parameters should flow up the hierarchy.
-Assuming specialization, leadership should not be involved in design parameters and project owners should not be involved in functional requirements.
+Generally, functional requirements should flow down the hierarchy and design parameters should flow up the hierarchy (with ample communication throughout).

 # Parsimony